does-my-child-need-to-take-probiotic-photo

 THE NUMBERS OF THE PROBIOTIC STRAINS MATTER

-Probiotics are measured in colony forming units (CFU), which indicate the number of viable cells.
-Amounts may be written on product labels as, for example, 1 x 109 for 1 billion CFU or 1 x 1010 for 10 billion CFU.
-Many probiotic supplements contain 1 to 10 billion CFU per dose, but some products contain up to 50 billion CFU or more.
-However, higher CFU counts do not necessarily improve the product’s health effects.
+Probiotics are measured in colony forming units (CFUs), which indicate the number of viable (live and active) bacteria cells.
+Product labels may express amounts as, for example, 1 x 109 for 1 billion CFU or 1 x 1010 for 10 billion CFU.
+Most probiotic supplements contain 1 to 10 billion CFU per dose, but some products contain up to 50 billion CFU or more.
+However, a higher CFU count doesn’t necessarily lead to better health effects.

-Manufactures should have storage conditions listed on the label.
-Stability testing is conducted under the same temperature as the recommended storage condition on the label.
-Because probiotics must be consumed alive to have health benefits and they can die during their shelf life, users should look for products labeled with the number of CFU at the end of the product’s shelf life (the expired date), not at the time of manufacture.
+Manufactures should list storage conditions on the label.
+Stability testing is typically conducted under the same temperature conditions as the recommended for storage.
+Because probiotics must be consumed alive to provide health benefits and some bacteria can die over time, look for products that specify the number of CFUs at the end of the product’s shelf life (the expiry date), not just at the time of manufacture.

-When choosing your child’s probiotic, considering the amount of each strain is important.
-Most research suggests the minimum quantity of bacteria needed to generate therapeutic effects is 1 x 109 for 1 billion CFU.
-So you need to think billions when selecting a supplement.
+When choosing a probiotic for your child, the amount of each strain matters.
+Most research suggests that a minimum of 1 billion CFU (1 x 109) per strain is needed to produce a therapeutic effect.
+So you need to think in billions when selecting a supplement.

 For infants, the dosage should be 5-10 billion CFU per day.
 For children over the age of 2, the desired dosage should be 10-25 billion CFU per day.